abdellatif-dev/dmenu-abdelllatif-dev/README.md

 *  what is  dmenu?

-dmenu is an efficient dynamic menu for X. made by the the [suckless](suckless.org) guys it an anti bloat launch application and the is my dmenu costume build
+dmenu is an efficient dynamic menu for X. made by the the [suckless](suckless.org) guys it an anti bloat launch application and this is my dmenu costume build

 ## Requirements